Post Hospital Care Services in Royal Oak, MI

 Keeping Records Is Very Important

 If possible, you should try to obtain a copy of your loved one's medical records from their hospital stay.
-Not only do they contain a wealth of important information, but you can use them to design your own record keeping system as part of your transitional home care services.
+Not only do they contain a wealth of important information, but you can use them to design your own record keeping system as part of your post hospital care services.
 This is something our caregivers can help you with.
 Keeping accurate records can make a huge difference if the time comes when you need to contact their doctor.
 Your records should include the following:

 - A schedule that includes all family caregivers, when they will be there and what they need to do.